Snake vs ZZ Plant

 • Lush, tropical vibe with a slightly arching habit

 Both plants are visually striking, but the Snake Plant is more vertical and structured, while the ZZ Plant is bushier and softer in appearance.
+I like to use snake plants as statement pieces in corners and ZZ plants to fill shelving or side tables.

 Light, Water, and Soil Needs